-- 13.4.1.Section 28(4) of the Education Act 2002 requires that before exercising the community facilities power, governing bodies must consult the Council and have regard to the advice given to them. - 13.4.2.Schools are likely to benefit from informal contacts and advice from officers with the relevant professional expertise well before the formal consultation itself.
-It could also be helpful to all parties if schools gave the Council notice of their intent to exercise the power in advance of the formal consultation itself. - 13.4.3.Formal consultation with the Council will commence when the full consultation material has been submitted in writing and the response period will begin from receipt of the full material.
+- 13.4.1.Schools are likely to benefit from informal contacts and advice from officers with the relevant professional expertise well before the formal consultation itself.
+It could also be helpful to all parties if schools gave the Council notice of their intent to exercise the power in advance of the formal consultation itself. - 13.4.2.Formal consultation with the Council will commence when the full consultation material has been submitted in writing and the response period will begin from receipt of the full material.
 Major uses of the power where services have an annual turnover in excess of £100,000 or capital schemes costing more than £100,000 are involved will lead to the Council providing formal advice in writing (which may be e-mail) within eight weeks.
 In the case of more minor uses advice will be provided within six weeks.
-Subsequently the governing body should inform the Council of the action taken in response to this advice. - 13.4.4.The school should provide the following information in the formal consultation document: - A full business plan for the provision of the proposed community facilities or services covering the first three years of operation. - In the case of capital projects affecting the existing buildings on the school site and/or the construction of new buildings then the full
+Subsequently the governing body should inform the Council of the action taken in response to this advice. - 13.4.3.The school should provide the following information in the formal consultation document: - A full business plan for the provision of the proposed community facilities or services covering the first three years of operation. - In the case of capital projects affecting the existing buildings on the school site and/or the construction of new buildings then the full plans and costing of the works proposed. - Details of any planning and environmental considerations and evidence of discussions with relevant regulatory agencies. - Details of the progress on consultations with school staff and parents. - Expressions of support from potential user groups, district and parish councils, local community groups, neighbouring schools, business representatives, as appropriate.

-- plans and costing of the works proposed. - Details of any planning and environmental considerations and evidence of discussions with relevant regulatory agencies. - Details of the progress on consultations with school staff and parents. - Expressions of support from potential user groups, district and parish councils, local community groups, neighbouring schools, business representatives, as appropriate. - Details as to how the facility will be managed and how this relates to the management of the school. - A statement that the proposed activities will not interfere with the overriding purpose of the school in achieving higher standards for pupils. - Details of any proposed funding agreements with third parties. - The insurance arrangements proposed. - 13.4.5.Normally the consultation document should be sent to the Business Services Manager via the schools and learning team at SandLBusiness.Support@iow.gov.uk.
+- Details as to how the facility will be managed and how this relates to the management of the school. - A statement that the proposed activities will not interfere with the overriding purpose of the school in achieving higher standards for pupils. - Details of any proposed funding agreements with third parties. - The insurance arrangements proposed. - 13.4.4.Normally the consultation document should be sent to the Business Services Manager via the schools and learning team at SandLBusiness.Support@iow.gov.uk.